timothyleejin/tp/docs/UserGuide.md

 **How do I save my data in LinkUp?** <br>
 LinkUp data is saved in your computer automatically after any command that changes the data.
 There is no need to save manually.
 This means that your contact list will be restored whenever you reopen LinkUp. <br>

+**Where is the LinkUp's contact data in my computer?** <br>
+The contact data is stored in `[LinkUp.jar file location]/data/addressbook.json`.
+So if you have downloaded the `LinkUp.jar` file into your Downloads folder of your computer, the contact data will be stored in `Downloads/data/addressbook.json`. <br>

-**How do I transfer my data to another computer?** <br>
+**How do I get the factory reset LinkUp and get the original sample contact list?** <br>
-Install LinkUp on the other computer, then replace the new data file in your other computer with the data file from your original computer's LinkUp. <br>
+Exit LinkUp, then delete the `addressbook.json` file in `[LinkUp.jar file location]/data/`.
+Relaunch the app and the contact list should be back to the original sample contact list. <br>

 #### 3. Contact Detail Management
 **How do I edit only 1 of my 2 skills for a specific contact?** <br>